-Graco holds the cleaner structural position, with the lead spread across stability and profitability.
-Advanced Drainage Systems does not offset that deficit through any equally strong structural edge elsewhere.
+Graco holds the cleaner structural position, with stability as the main driver and growth adding further support.
+Advanced Drainage Systems still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 These two companies are linked by measured long-term financial trajectory similarity within the selected peer universe.